anwiednn/angular-app/README.md

     http://localhost:8080
     ```

+    This application served was build using `ng build`.
+This is a production version of the application.

 5. Usage of JSON-Server (Fake API)

-    The fake API only provides limited CRUD abilities.
+    The fake API only provides limited CRUD abilities and reduces application performances due latency of fake API used.

     Please see [`current limitations here`](https://my-json-server.typicode.com/#limits)